Mamoru Takuma: Massacre

-Nani mo kamo iya ni natta.
-Nankai mo jisatsu wo hakatta ga shi ni kirenai.
-Tsukamaete shikei ni shite hoshikatta.

 "I've become disgusted with everything.
 I've tried to kill myself several times, but couldn't.
 I wanted to be caught and be given a death sentence."

 Takuma also expressed hatred for the affluent children who attended Ikeda Elementary School.

 Trial and execution

 Takuma's lawyers argued that he was suffering from temporary insanity at the time of the attack, but the psychiatrist who had initially diagnosed him as schizophrenic told the court he later determined that Takuma actually had paranoid personality disorder.

 On 28 August 2003, Takuma was found guilty of multiple counts of murder and sentenced to death.
 Takuma remained unrepentant, refusing to apologize to the families of the victims, and asked only for the sentence to be fulfilled as fast as possible.
 In court, he engaged in intentionally provocative behavior, including yawning, shaking his body, and staring at victims' family members.
 His statement was, "I should have used gasoline, so I could have killed more than I did."
 On the last day of the trial, Takuma still expressed no guilt or remorse and continued to insult the victims' families until the judge removed him.
 The sentence was carried out unusually quickly by Japanese standards (condemned prisoners in Japan usually spend many years on death row); Takuma was executed at the Osaka Detention House only one year later, on 14 September 2004.